San Antonio’s 300th Anniversary Celebration

 The Real Estate Market in San Antonio

 The San Antonio housing market is hot right now.
 In fact there’s probably less inventory now that in the last housing market bubble of 2006.
 Part of what seems to be causing this boom in San Antonio with more buyers than seller, is the all-time low interest rates.
 With 15-yr mortgage rates hovering around 2.125%, why wouldn’t anyone want to buy a home now?
 But if now is the time to buy in San Antonio, then now may be the right time to sell for top dollar.
-Even if your home is bad condition, you can still sell your home in record time, especially should you decide to sell directly to a cash ibuyer like our home buying company.
+Even if your home is bad condition, you can still sell your home in San Antonio, in record time, especially should you decide to sell directly to a cash ibuyer like our home buying company.

 It’s very easy to sell your home quickly, if you’re home is located in: Boerne, Canyon Lake, Converse, New Braunfels, Schertz, Selma, San Antonio, and Universal City.
 The reason is because those areas/cities are still very sought after markets in and around San Antonio, so home buyers/fix n flip investors try to focus on these cities in order to reduce resale risk.
 Investors know that when they buy houses in those cities, they are buying in proven markets.
 Speaking of investor…serious real estate investors can find current inventory of wholesale deals in San Antonio, here.
 Keep in mind, however, that savvy real estate investors that buy houses in Texas are willing to buy in almost any part of the state, if the price is right.
 Why? because the real estate market in Texas is one of the most stable markets in the country.

 This memorable event was sparked off with visits from royalty.
 Spaniards were the first to settle the area that we now call America, and they fought hard to keep Texas.
 These notorious men battled every step of the way for states that are now Wyoming, Texas, and more.